freelawproject/free.law/posts/2016/11/17/the-biggest-dockets-in-recap.md

 </div>
 <div className="clearfix"></div>

-At this point, we have said it many times in many ways, but it bears repeating again: This is not what a public access system looks like.
-PACER was intended by Congress to be a public access system and its very name is an acronym for **P**ublic **A**ccess to **C**ourt **E**lectronic **R**ecords.
+At this point, we have said it many times in many ways, but it bears repeating
+again: This is not what a public access system looks like.
+PACER was intended by Congress to be a public access system and its very name is an acronym for ** P**ublic **A**ccess to **C**ourt **E**lectronic **R**ecords.
 And yet somehow, here we are.
 Somehow, downloading just one of the most important cases in America, like *[Lehman Brothers][4326736]* or *[Deepwater Horizon][4510515]*, costs tens of thousands of dollars.

 This is not what a public access system looks like.
 Again we ask that public citizens, Congress, journalists, and the courts [work to develop a solution][what-to-do] so that the [PACER problem][problem] can finally be addressed.

 [^1]: They may have more, but because of the way that RECAP works, we only get content when one of our users downloads it.
 As a result, it is quite likely that there are even more documents in these cases that we do not yet have.

 [^2]: This number is based on the length of documents that we have in RECAP and takes the $3/document cap into account.

-[what-to-do]: {filename}/what-should-be-done-about-the-pacer-problem.md
+[what-to-do]: /2015/03/24/what-should-be-done-about-the-pacer-problem/

-[revenue]: {filename}/pacer-revenue.md
+[revenue]: /2016/11/14/pacer-revenue/

-[problem]: {filename}/what-is-the-pacer-problem.md
+[problem]: /2015/03/20/what-is-the-pacer-problem/

 [4326736]: https://www.courtlistener.com/docket/4326736/lehman-brothers-holdings-inc/

 [4270961]: https://www.courtlistener.com/docket/4270961/in-re-vioxx-products-liability-litigation/

 [4269671]: https://www.courtlistener.com/docket/4269671/in-re-oil-spill-by-the-oil-rig-deepwater-horizon-short-form-joinders/

 [4522166]: https://www.courtlistener.com/docket/4522166/worldcom-inc/

 [4250538]: https://www.courtlistener.com/docket/4250538/ual-corporation/

 [1745095]: https://www.courtlistener.com/docket/1745095/federal-mogul-global-inc-tn-limited/

 [4250534]: https://www.courtlistener.com/docket/4250534/kmart-corporation/

 [4510502]: https://www.courtlistener.com/docket/4510502/in-re-chinese-manufactured-drywall-products-liability-litigation/

 [4216094]: https://www.courtlistener.com/docket/4216094/fleming-companies-inc/

 [4517584]: https://www.courtlistener.com/docket/4517584/v/
 [4269221]: https://www.courtlistener.com/docket/4269221/in-re-fema-trailer-formaldehyde-products-liability-litigation/
 [4499201]: https://www.courtlistener.com/docket/4499201/tribune-company/